 — The Review and Herald, May 27, 1884

 My Father God, I am weak and sinful and fail You when I take myself into my own hands.
 I need a Savior and surrender my heart to You.
-I claim the promise for grace and power that is found only in Christ.
-I rejoice that Jesus is my righteousness!
+My faith is in You, I claim the promise for grace and power that is found only in Christ.
+I believe Your promise and rejoice in Christ, my righteousness!